louisho5/jQuery-Equal-Height-Plugin/README.md

 NOTES: This plugin requires jQuery.

-There are 1 functions and 2 attributes in this plugin:
+There are 1 function and 2 attributes in this plugin:

 	function: .equalHeight();